Firuz Shah Tughlaq: Death

 Firuz Shah had abdicated the throne to his son Muhammad Shah III in 1387 but after devoting his rule to pleasure and abstaining from royal duties, the Delhi nobles had set out against Muhammed causing Firuz to confer the royal titles upon his great-grandson, Tughluq Khan, the son of his deceased grandson and previously presumed heir, Fateh Khan, who died in 1376.
 However, in 1388, Firuz died at the age of 78 or 79 after a rule of 37 years.
 His tomb is located in Hauz Khas, Delhi, close to the tank built by Alauddin Khalji and attached to the tomb is a madrasa built by Firuz in 1352–53.

-Legend of Firuz Shah

-According to legends the Gujari Mahal situated in Hisar, Haryana is where the story between Firoz Shah and his lover, a lady of the Gurjar tribe, took place.

-According to the story, when one day Firuz went out for hunting he felt thirsty in the dense forest, but there was a great shortage of water there as the land there was sandy and uneven.
-Firoz was so thirsty that he fell down from the horse and fainted.
-During this time, a girl of the Gurjar tribe was passing from there who used to work as a milkmaid.
-When she saw him lying unconscious, she fed some milk to Sultan.
-Due to which Firuz regained consciousness.

-After this, he started visiting this place often.
-Whenever the Sultan went for hunting, he would visit the Gurjar colony.
-Soon, Emperor Firoz Shah Tughlaq and Gujari became good friends.
-Later when Firoz ascended the throne, he went to her village and proposed to Gujari and asked her to accompany him to the throne of Delhi but Gujari refused to leave Hisar as she thought she would not be treated rightly by the other queens of Sultan.
-It is said that Emperor shifted his court from Delhi to Hisar to marry Gujari and there he built this special palace for his lover Gujari after their marriage.
-She became the favourite wife of Firuz.